egkristi/llm-langgraph/README.md

 # Combined options with positional question
 python src/chat_cli.py --agents "Math Expert,Coder" --model llama3 "Write a Python function to calculate factorial"

+# Use consensus mode with 5 discussion rounds
+python src/chat_cli.py --consensus --max-rounds 5 "What are the ethical implications of AI?"

+# Limit to a single round of discussion (no back-and-forth between agents)
+python src/chat_cli.py --max-rounds 1 "What is quantum computing?"
 ```

 ### Convenience Scripts